SamPetherbridge/dev-setup/README.md

 You could also use `~/.extra` to override settings, functions, and aliases from the dev-setup repository, although it’s probably better to [fork the dev-setup repository](https://github.com/donnemartin/dev-setup/fork).

-### osxprep.sh script
+### macosprep.sh script

 <p align="center">
   <img src="https://raw.githubusercontent.com/donnemartin/dev-setup-resources/master/res/xcode.jpg">
   <br/>
 </p>

-Run the `osxprep.sh` script:
+Run the `macosprep.sh` script:

-    $ ./osxprep.sh
+    $ ./macosprep.sh

-`osxprep.sh` will first install all updates.
+`macosprep.sh` will first install all updates.
 If a restart is required, simply run the script again.
-Once all updates are installed, `osxprep.sh` will then [Install Xcode Command Line Tools](#install-xcode-command-line-tools).
+Once all updates are installed, `macosprep.sh` will then [Install Xcode Command Line Tools](#install-xcode-command-line-tools).

 If you want to go the manual route, you can also install all updates by running "App Store", selecting the "Updates" icon, then updating both the OS and installed apps.